A01632681/DataScience/README.md

 # DataScienceLabs
-All my labs form the Data Science Course of Uni of Essex
+All my labs from the Data Science Course of Uni of Essex